NewFireDragon39/Video-Compressor/README.md

 ## Before & After

 The compressor significantly reduce file size, while hardly affecting quality (because GIFs are to big, you'll have to download the .mp4 files to see the before and after).
+In the examples below, it reduced the file size by ~88% (exactly 87.985611510791367%).

 [Before](https://github.com/NewFireDragon39/Video-Compressor/releases/latest/download/before.mp4)
 [After](https://github.com/NewFireDragon39/Video-Compressor/releases/latest/download/after.mp4)